chandra-ps612/yolo-model/README.md

 # yolo-model

-Single object detection program using openCV to detect objects in three input sources viz. image, video and webcam.
+object detection code using OpenCV to detect objects in three input sources viz. image, video, and webcam.
-It works on yolov3, yolov4 and yolov5.
-Before implementing the codes with different versions and models of yolo algorithm, some minor changes are needed.
+It only works with yolov3, and yolov4.
+Please go through the requirements.txt for the smooth execution of this particular code.